 Florida: Mark Arnone and Carlos Ospina in Fort Myers; Rebecca Vanek, Zachary Milos-Scovronek, Patricia Conley, and Christina Gedra in Naples; Christopher Jensen, Ian Hambric, and Joanne Smith in Stuart.

-Established in 1949, HBK CPA & Consultants (HBK) offers the collective intelligence of nearly 500 professionals in a wide range of tax, accounting, audit, business advisory, valuation, financial planning, wealth management and support services from offices in Pennsylvania, Ohio, New Jersey and Florida.
+Established in 1949, HBK CPA & Consultants (HBK) offers the collective intelligence of hundreds of professionals in a wide range of tax, accounting, audit, business advisory, valuation, financial planning, wealth management and support services from offices in Pennsylvania, Ohio, New Jersey and Florida.
 HBK combines the technical resources and expertise of a large national accounting and professional consulting firm with the personalized attention of a local company.
 The firm is ranked in both Accounting Today and Inside Public Accounting magazines’ Top 100, and supports clients globally as a member of BDO Alliance USA.